ONSdigital/dis-wagtail/README.md

 make compose-dev-up
 ```

-3. Run the below command to run the necessary pre-run steps:
+3. Run the below command to apply the necessary pre-run steps, which include:
+ - loading design system templates,
+ - collecting the static files,
+ - generating and applying database migrations,
+ - creating a superuser with:
+    - username: `admin`
+    - password: `changeme`

 ```
 make dev-init